tseemann/barrnap/README.md

 NHMMER binaries for 64-bit Linux and Mac OS X are included and will be auto-detected.
 Multithreading is supported and one can expect roughly linear speed-ups with more CPUs.

-This tool is designed to be a substitute for RNAmmer for bacteria.
-It was motivated by my desire to remove <A HREF="software.prokka.shtml">Prokka's</A> dependency on RNAmmer which is encumbered by an free-for-academic sign-up license, and by needed legacy HMMER 2.x which conflicts with HMMER 3.x that most people are using now.
+This tool is designed to be a substitute for RNAmmer for prokaryotes.
+It was motivated by my desire to remove <A HREF="software.prokka.shtml">Prokka's</A> dependency on RNAmmer which is encumbered by a free-for-academic sign-up license, and by needed legacy HMMER 2.x which conflicts with HMMER 3.x that most people are using now.

 RNAmmer is more sophisticated than Barrnap, and more accurate. because it uses HMMER 2.x in glocal alignment mode, whereas
 HMMER 3.x currently only supports local alignment (Sean Eddy expects glocal to be supported in 2014).
-In practice, Barrnap will find all the typical 5/16/23S genes in bacteria, but may get the end points out by a few bases and will probably miss wierd rRNAs.
+In practice, Barrnap will find all the typical 5/16/23S genes in prokaryotes in a few seconds, but may get the end points out by a few bases and will probably miss wierd rRNAs.
-The HMM models it uses are derived from RFAM, Silva, and GreenGenes.
+The HMM models it uses are derived from Silva (16S/23S) and RefSeq (5S).

-Barrnap is for bacteria (prokaryota) only.
+Barrnap is for bacteria and archaea (prokaryota) only.
-If you want to find rRNA genes in
-Archaea or Eukaryota then you should continue to use RNAmmer.
+If you want to find rRNA genes in Eukaryota then you should continue to use RNAmmer.

-The name Barrnap is derived from <I>BActerial Ribosomal RNA Predictor</I>.
+The name Barrnap is derived from <I>Bacterial/Archaeal Ribosomal RNA Predictor</I>.
 It was spawned at CodeFest 2013 in Berlin, Germany by Torsten Seemann and Tim Booth.

 ## Download